The 1940s and earlier

 Crowlees Church of England Boys School was my Junior School.
 I moved there from Lee Green Infants School at the age of seven and remained there until 1951 when I was eleven.

 At Crowlees Boys' school, my first teacher was Mr. Townley who pre-dated Mr. Ward.
 We had to learn to recite our times-tables parrot fashion all the way up to 12 times 12 are 144 and got the ruler across our hands if we got them wrong.
-If you want to check out the old units of measurement, weight, volume and old money then click the Old Money link on the left.
+If you want to check out the old units of measurement, weight, volume and old money then click the Old Money link at the top of the 'MIRFIELD 1960-92' page.

 After the war ended the Air Raid Siren was used to call the volunteer firemen in the event of them being needed to fight a fire; there was also a bell installed in each fireman's home which would rouse them from their beds if they were needed in the night.
 The siren was tested once a week.
 At first it was at 10.00 am on Sunday mornings but was later moved to 12.00 noon on Saturdays following complaints from people who wanted to sleep in on Sundays.
 The fire station was in Ings Grove Park just in from the Huddersfield Road entrance.
 The red double-doors from which the engines used to emerge have long since been walled up.
 When the siren sounded the firemen would down tools at whichever local firm they were working and would hurry to the fire station by bicycle or whatever means they had available.
 The door would open and the fire engine would emerge with its bell ringing and the firemen clinging on sometimes still struggling into their uniforms.
 The firefighters moved to a new station at the present location on Huddersfield Road (opposite the bottom of Knowl Road) in May 1965.